tcjennings/smartthings-api-gateway/README.md

 The API server is available as a container image to be run in Docker, Kubernetes, etc.

+### Docker Images

+The API server is packaged as a Docker image supporting `amd64`, `arm64`, and `arm/v7`.
+This should allow the API server to run on Raspberry Pi 2/3/4 as well as most modern systems.

+### Helm Chart

+The API server can be deployed to a Kubernetes cluster, such as `k3s`, using the Chart in `./helm`.
+Update the `./helm/values.yaml` and `./helm/config.yaml` to match the configuration requirements of your environment.

 ### Configuration

 A configuration file, `config.yaml` is used to configure plugins.
 Plugins may define their own configuration layout and requirements.